 Adolescents are taking their first steps into a bigger world–a world full of new relationships, growing opportunities and increasing responsibilities.

-The tumult of discovery and independence truly is embraced and celebrated in our Middle Years program.
+The tumult of discovery and independence truly is embraced and celebrated in our Middle School program.
 And make no mistake, despite the bluster and bustle that sometimes accompanies burgeoning independence, these truly are tender years.
 In truth, adolescence has more in common with the early years of development than it does with adulthood.
 As always, with all of our programs, our academic design supports this developmentally unique stage.

 Learning opportunities include: